Wednesdays at

 We accept payments at the door via credit card (preferred) or cash (exact change preferred).

 We offer discounts for pre-registration.
 We also offer limited volunteer positions in exchange for a discount.
+Please email nancy@oaklandqueerdance.com about volunteer opportunities.

-Where do I get to dance?
+Where do I go to dance?

 Many of us go to Sundance Saloon in San Francisco for social dancing.
 It is a country-western themed dance for the LGBT+ community and it happens every Thursday and Sunday.

-There, we primarily dance country-western two-step, country waltz, west coast swing, east coast swing, nightclub two-step, and do line dances.
+There, we dance country-western two-step, country waltz, west coast swing, east coast swing, nightclub two-step, and do line dances.

 Some of us also go to Starlight Strut, which is very similar to Sundance Saloon, but for women, trans people, and non-binary people.
 That happens on the second Saturday of the month in the same building as this class.